 Q-flex RFID Tags

-- Female tag: Pre-printed with a unique number that matches that of the embedded RFID microchip.
+- Female side: Pre-printed with a unique number that matches the embedded RFID microchip

-- Female tag: Visual tag for additional identification.
+- Female side: Visual tag for additional identification.
 Pre-printed with the same unique RFID number.

 Customize your tags!
 We can customize the male side of the tags with consecutive numbers or farm/ranch name.
 Usually shipped within 2 business days.